 Early examples of learning-by-doing in entrepreneurial education were based on approaches taken from general education.
-Students sometimes learned through on-site internships for practising entrepreneurs, through trying to solve more or less authentic problems that entrepreneurs face, and through team-based projects.
-The only novel about this was that existing learning-by-doing approaches in general education were applied to entrepreneurship as a new field of study.
-Therefore, they did not contribute with novelty to general education.
-A slightly novel case is venture simulations, where game-based learning is taken to a new and rather unique level through analog or digital games where students get to start or run a simulated business venture.
+Students learned through on-site internships for practising entrepreneurs, through trying to solve more or less authentic problems that entrepreneurs face, and through team-based projects.
+The novelty about this was that existing learning-by-doing approaches in general education were applied to entrepreneurship as a new field of study.
+Therefore, they did not contribute with novelty back to general education.

 1970s: Business opportunity-based learning

-In what could be the first example of a learning-by-doing approach more unique to entrepreneurial education, students were in the 1970s increasingly asked to come up with an idea representing a business opportunity and write a business plan around it (Ronstadt, 1990).
-Over time, this approach developed its sophistication, involving an increasing array of techniques for creative ideation, prototype creation, business idea pitching and prototype testing to reveal the robustness of one’s assumptions, through real-life interactions with people outside the own school or university building.
+In what could be the first example of a learning-by-doing approach more unique to entrepreneurial education, students were from the 1970s asked to come up with an idea representing a business opportunity and write a business plan around it (Ronstadt, 1990).
+Over time, this approach developed its sophistication, involving an increasing array of techniques for creative ideation, prototype creation, business idea pitching and prototype testing to reveal the robustness of one’s assumptions.
 A unique and novel contribution to education of this approach could be its focus on opportunities rather than on problems.
 It has been claimed that people get more motivated by working with opportunities than by working with problems.
 A focus on being creative around opportunities to make money could then be viewed as a contribution to general education, being a different perspective than the usual problem-solving focus in established learning-by-doing approaches.
 A challenge here is that most non-business teachers have difficulties in seeing the relevancy of teaching students to make money, at least in relation to their own curricular subject.

 1970s: Venture creation-based learning

 Learning through business opportunities and through venture creation have met significant resistance in attempts to apply them more broadly in education.
-Most teachers reject these two approaches, since they perceive them as irrelevant in relation to their own non-business curriculum.
-While both novel and unique in their character, the two approaches have thus not contributed much to general non-business related education.
+Most teachers reject the two approaches, since they perceive them as irrelevant in relation to their own non-business curriculum.
+While both novel and unique in their character, the two approaches have thus not succeeded much in contributing to general non-business related education.
 They have instead remained marginal, making up less than 1% of the world’s education related activities.

 1990s: Opportunity-based learning

-While enterprise education was a liberating move for many teachers not keen on integrating business venturing in their teaching, other teachers were confused.
-A key issue has been whether enterprise education is a unique and novel contribution to education, or if it represents a mere repetition of progressive education principles.
-Progressive education is a centuries-long tradition in general education, leaning on giants such as Comenius, Rousseau, Dewey, Montessori, Steiner, Freinet and others.
-Its main tenets are very similar to the above-mentioned pedagogical move from passive teaching of detached content to active and authentic experiential learning.
+While enterprise education was a liberating move for many teachers not keen on integrating business venturing into their teaching, other teachers were confused.
+Was it a mere replication of progressive education principles?
+Progressive education is a centuries-long tradition in general education, leaning on giants such as Comenius, Rousseau, Dewey, Montessori, Steiner, Freinet and many others.
+Its main tenets are very similar to enterprise education.
 Due to this similarity, some scholars have questioned whether enterprise education is a novel and unique contribution to general education.
-They instead claim that it is a typical case of “old wine in new bottles”, i.e. a mere relabeling of a well-known concept, contributing to nothing more than conceptual confusion.
+They instead claim that it is a typical case of “old wine in new bottles”, i.e. a mere relabeling of a well-known concept, only contributing to conceptual confusion.
 Some have even posited enterprise education to be a dangerously diluted version of entrepreneurship, jeopardizing both its distinctiveness, legitimacy and potential impact in education (see for example Neck and Corbett, 2018).

-To be fair, there is at least one possible unique and novel contribution that enterprise education could claim.
+Still, there is at least one possible unique and novel contribution that enterprise education could claim.
 It has a clear focus on opportunities rather than on problems.
 Not only business opportunities but any kind of individually perceived opportunity in life.
-This aligns with a common definition of entrepreneurship, viewed as being about an individual meeting an opportunity.
-This is termed the “individual-opportunity nexus” theory of entrepreneurship.
-If one could evidence the value of learning through exploring opportunities also in non-business subjects, enterprise education could thus become a unique and novel contribution to education more broadly.
-But so far, evidence of such value for student learning more broadly is scant, apart from qualitative single case studies conducted by quite charismatic teachers at universities, most often at business schools.
+This aligns with a common definition of entrepreneurship viewed as being about an individual meeting an opportunity.
+If one could evidence the value of learning through exploring opportunities also in non-business subjects, enterprise education could indeed become a unique and novel contribution to education more broadly.
+But so far, evidence is scant apart from qualitative single case studies conducted by enthusiastic teachers at universities, most often at business schools.
 Many teachers have also perceived enterprise education as fuzzy and difficult to integrate into their existing teaching.
-Enterprise education is so far thus an approach that is difficult to scale broadly in general education.
-Some progressive educators could also disagree with the novelty claim, and instead state that some of the existing learning-by-doing approaches to education already emphasize opportunities.
+Enterprise education is so far therefore difficult to scale broadly in general education.

 2000s: Entrepreneurial method-based learning

 A recent addition to learning-by-doing in entrepreneurial education entails letting students apply entrepreneurial methods.
 It reached significant traction in late 2000s.
-Some common entrepreneurial methods include “effectuation logic” as prescribed by scholar Saras Sarasvathy, “lean startup methodology” as prescribed by entrepreneur Eric Ries, and “design thinking” as prescribed by various influential people in product design communities.
+Some common entrepreneurial methods include “effectuation logic” as prescribed by scholar Saras Sarasvathy, “lean startup methodology” as prescribed by entrepreneur Eric Ries, and “design thinking” as prescribed by practitioners in the product design community.
 Students can apply effectual principles such as starting a creative process with what they have, who they are and whom they know.
-Students can apply lean startup principles such as building a prototype and test it on real-world stakeholders to see if their assumptions about what is deemed valuable hold true.
+Students can apply lean startup principles such as building a prototype and testing it on real-world stakeholders to see if their assumptions about what is deemed valuable hold true.
 Students can also use empathy and observation principles in design thinking to learn about what new solutions are needed in society.

-These distinctly entrepreneurial methods arguably represent a both unique and novel contribution when diffused more broadly into general education.
-Previous learning-by-doing approaches in general education have not been this specific in their prescriptions on how to go about solving problems, running team-based projects or facilitating experiential learning.
+These distinctly entrepreneurial methods arguably represent a both unique and novel contribution if diffused more broadly into general education.
+Previous learning-by-doing approaches in general education have not given similar prescriptions on how to go about solving problems, running team-based projects or facilitating experiential learning.
 The reason these entrepreneurial methods can be so detailed is because they are based on careful studies of and distilled experiences from real-world experts in entrepreneurship.
-Educational philosophers and researchers have probably not spent much effort on studying such experts to see which aspects of their practices can be transferred into action-based education.
 But there is a limitation also here.
-Entrepreneurial methods are all based on business centric practices, so the problem of business venturing not appealing to most non-business teachers is again coming back.
+Entrepreneurial methods are all based on primarily business centric practices, so the problem of business venturing not appealing to most non-business teachers is again coming back.

-Up until now, teachers in non-business subjects interested in entrepreneurial education have thus been faced with a difficult choice between the distinct but commercially oriented business-based practices and the perceived broader relevancy of a fuzzy and unproven enterprising approach.
+Up until the 2010s, teachers in non-business subjects interested in entrepreneurial education have thus been faced with a difficult choice between the distinct but commercially oriented business-based practices and the perceived broader relevancy of a fuzzy and unproven enterprising approach.

 2010s: Value creation-based learning

-In the 2010s, a new trend in entrepreneurial education has been to remove the focus on organization creation but to keep and reinforce a focus on students creating value for real-world stakeholders.
-Creating value for others has been a core tenet of entrepreneurship since the 18th century, when pioneering economist Richard Cantillon presented entrepreneurs as non-fixed income earners.
-They took a risk by being dependent on the uncertain income paid in exchange for the customer value they created.
-The corresponding learning-by-doing approach in education prescribes students to learn from the uncertain process of trying to create real-life tangible value for external stakeholders.
-The value created could be social, cultural, ecological or enjoyment based, thus taking a broader view on what is valuable.
+In the 2010s, a new trend in entrepreneurial education has been to remove the focus on business creation but to keep and reinforce a focus on students creating value for real-world stakeholders.
+Creating value for others has been a core tenet of entrepreneurship since the 18th century, when pioneering economist Richard Cantillon defined entrepreneurs as non-fixed income earners.
+Entrepreneurs take a risk by being dependent on the uncertain income paid in exchange for the customer value they create.
+The corresponding learning-by-doing approach in education prescribes students to learn from an uncertain process of trying to create real-life tangible value for external stakeholders.
+The value created can be social, cultural, ecological or enjoyment based, thus taking a broad view on what is valuable.
 The reward for students is in most cases not income, but a highly engaging and relevant learning experience.
 Empirically speaking, strong development of entrepreneurial competencies has been easier to prove from letting students learn through value creation than from organizing enterprise education activities.

-An educational emphasis on students creating value for others has made it easier to spread entrepreneurial education more broadly into non-business subjects and on all levels of education.
-Teachers get access to the strong motivational effects of entrepreneurial activities without having to deal with a business emphasis at odds with curricular content.
-If the value created is based on curricular knowledge and skills, it can also facilitate the integration of entrepreneurial education into any subject, thus allowing for bridging between traditional lecture-based theory teaching and more progressive action-based teaching.
-This represents a different emphasis than the push in enterprise education for abandoning traditional education values, in fact often highly valued by many teachers.
+An educational emphasis on students creating value for others has made it easier for entrepreneurial education to contribute more broadly to non-business subjects and on educational levels outside colleges and universities.
+Teachers get access to the strong motivational effects of entrepreneurial activities without having to deal with a problematic business emphasis at odds with curricular content or with the fuzzy enterprise concept difficult to act upon.

 Letting students learn through creating value for others is not new to general education.
-It has very old traditions, such as apprenticeship education, internships and other work-integrated and socially situated learning forms.
+It has very old traditions, such as apprenticeship education, internships and other work-integrated and socially situated forms of learning.
 Also service-learning involves students creating value for others.
-The novel and unique contribution here can rather be articulated in its broad applicability in general education, and in its grounding in entrepreneurship as a practice grounded in expertise, traditions and prescriptive methods.
-Also, while work-integrated learning is a marginal approach except for in secondary and tertiary vocational education, value creation for others has been shown able to integrate into all subjects and on all levels of education.
-Another difference to existing value creation practices in education is an emphasis on novelty.
+The novel and unique contribution here can rather be articulated as its broad applicability in general education, and in its reliance on entrepreneurship as a practice grounded in expertise, traditions and prescriptive methods.
+While work-integrated learning is a quite marginal approach primarily used in secondary and tertiary vocational education, learning through creating value for others has been possible to integrate into all subjects and on all levels of education.
+Another contribution to existing value creation practices in education is an emphasis on novelty.
 Established forms of value creation in education entail mainly routine-based value creation.
 Students create value to well-known customers on established markets.
 When more novel value is created by students, motivation and learning can become even deeper and entrepreneurial methods and practices can support the learning process.

 The unique and novel contributions summarized: Opportunities, methods and value creation